xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Cross_Origin_Embedder_Policy($string)`

-Returns a policy directive, or `null` if the field value is invalid.
+Returns a policy directive, or `null` if the field value is malformed.

 ### `HTTPHeader::Cross_Origin_Opener_Policy($string)`

-Returns a policy directive, or `null` if the field value is invalid.
+Returns a policy directive, or `null` if the field value is malformed.

 ### `HTTPHeader::Cross_Origin_Resource_Policy($string)`

-Returns a policy directive, or `null` if the field value is invalid.
+Returns a policy directive, or `null` if the field value is malformed.

 ### `HTTPHeader::Date($string = null)`

-Returns a DateTimeImmutable object, or `null` if the field value is invalid.
+Returns a DateTimeImmutable object, or `null` if the field value is malformed.

 Example: